INCEPTdk/adaptr/tests/testthat/_snaps/run_trials.md

           B    0.21      control         500           NA       0.333
           C    0.70     inferior         500            0       0.333

-      Esimates from final analysis (all patients):
+      Esimates from final analysis (all participants):
        arms sum_ys_all ns_all raw_ests_all post_ests_all post_errs_all lo_cri_all
           A         39    195        0.200         0.202        0.0286      0.151
           B         25    152        0.164         0.168        0.0294      0.115